Tensor Fasciae Latae is a short thick muscle, which is located at the junction of the gluteal region and the upper part of the front of the thigh.

 The muscle enters downward and somewhat backward and added into the iliotibial tract 3-5 cm below the level of the higher trochanter.

-It’s by the superior gluteal nerve.
+It’s supplied by the superior gluteal nerve.

 Morphologically, the tensor fasciae latae is a muscle of the gluteal region that has migrated on the lateral aspect of the thigh during the course of development but keeps its Nerve Supply.
-It’s provided by the superior gluteal nerve- the nerve of gluteal region.
+It’s supplied by the superior gluteal nerve- the nerve of gluteal region.